[HISTORY: Adopted by the Mayor and Council of the Township of Florence as indicated in article histories. Amendments noted where applicable.]

 Prior to conducting operations on property located in the aforesaid districts, the temporary business must first obtain the written permission of the owner of the property.
 This written permission shall be submitted as part of the license application.

-Transient merchants may conduct their business operations: on property located in all zoning districts established on the Zoning Map of Florence Township during periods of construction activity, provided that the transient merchants first obtain the written permission of the property owner.
+Transient merchants may conduct their business operations on property located in all zoning districts established on the Zoning Map of Florence Township during periods of construction activity, provided that the transient merchants first obtain the written permission of the property owner.
 Transient merchants may also conduct their business operations on property located in the Special Manufacturing (SM) and General Manufacturing (GM) Zones, provided that they first obtain the written permission of the property owners.
-The transient merchant may only conduct business at any site for a period of not more than 20 consecutive minutes in any two-hour period of time.
+The transient merchant may only conduct business at any site for a period of not more than 20 consecutive minutes in any two-hour period of time, except, however, that the aforesaid time limitation for transient merchants shall not apply to any person honorably discharged from active military service in the United States who holds a valid license issued pursuant to N.J.S.A.
+45:24-9 et seq., and possesses corresponding identification in conformity with said statute.
 Transient merchants may only conduct business at construction sites from the time of the issuance of a building permit until the last certificate of occupancy is granted on the construction site.

 Transient merchants may conduct their business operations in all districts established on the Zoning Map of Florence Township, provided that the business operation is mobile and is conducted on a public right-of-way.
-"Mobile" is defined to mean stationary for a period of not more than 20 minutes.
+"Mobile" is defined to mean stationary for a period of not more than 20 minutes, however, this definition shall not apply to transient merchants that hold a valid license issued pursuant to N.J.S.A.
+45:24-9 et seq., and possess corresponding identification in conformity with said statute.
 The mobile operation must move a minimum of 600 feet prior to resuming sales activities.
 The mobile operation may not return to any one location within 600 feet of a prior location where operations were conducted for a minimal period of one hour's time.

 The Township Council may revoke any license issued hereunder if it finds that the licensee has engaged in criminal conduct or engaged in conduct in violation of the Consumer Fraud Act, N.J.S.A.
 56:8-1 et seq., or violated the regulations of the Board of Health or violated the provisions of this article or any other governmental regulation governing the merchant's operations.
 Prior to revoking the license, the Township Council shall first serve upon the licensee through his registered agent a notice of its intent to revoke the license and setting forth the reasons therefor.
 This notice shall be served by certified mail, return receipt requested, and shall be effective within 20 days of the date of the notice unless, prior thereto, the licensee requests a hearing before the Township Council to show cause why the license should not be revoked.
 A request for a hearing shall stay the revocation of the license until such time as the hearing has been conducted and a final decision rendered by the Township Council.
 The licensee shall be entitled to appear at the hearing with an attorney and to present witnesses and other proofs intending to show that the license should not in fact be revoked.